zakaryabelleboukh/claude-skills/README.md

-# 🧠 Claude Skills by Zakarya Bellebouk
+# 🧠 Claude Skills by Zakarya Belleboukh

 A curated collection of production-oriented Claude Skills for AI-assisted design, product strategy, publishing, marketing, research, content, and freelance workflows.